microsoftman/azure-gaming-docs/azure-gaming-pr/game-dev-virtual-machine/create-game-development-vm-for-unreal.md

 ---
-title: Quickstart - Create a Game Development Virtual Machine with Unreal Engine
+title: Create a Game Development Virtual Machine with Unreal Engine
 description: Get up and running with a Windows 10 or Server 2019 Game Development Virtual Machine that has Unreal Engine and other common game development tools pre-installed.
 author: meaghanlewis
 ms.topic: quickstart